Muni-vignesh-J/Portfolio/README.md

 ## 👋 About Me

 Hello!
 I’m **Muni Vignesh J**, a dedicated IT professional with 2.7 years of experience as a Storage and Backup Administrator.
-I have strong expertise in Python scripting, Linux administration, and am currently expanding my skills into DevOps to pursue new opportunities in cloud and automation-focused roles.
+I have strong expertise in Rubrik,Python scripting, Linux administration, and am currently expanding my skills into DevOps to pursue new opportunities in cloud and automation-focused roles.

 ---